kamilkisiela/loona/docs/angular/essentials/updates.md

 }
 ```

-Thanks to that it looks a bit cleaner now and we're able to pass the created object to not just one but many Updates.
+Thanks to that it looks a bit cleaner now, and we're able to pass the created object to not just one, but many Updates.

 Why would we need _many_ Updates?